bethgrace5/sequoia-grove/README.md

 Sequoia Grove
 ==
-Senior Project required for bachelor's degree of computer science at California State University, Bakersfield (CSUB)
+Databases projct, which will become senior project required for bachelor's degree of computer science at California State University, Bakersfield (CSUB)

 Purpose
 --